 Ancient Harvest Gluten Free Penne Pasta, $3.69 from Amazon

 Gluten-free pasta option #1: Quinoa (here with brown rice and corn as well)

 Brown rice-based pasta is likely the easiest to come by, and has the best track record, tasting-wise, among wheat-alternative pastas with its toothsomeness and neutrality.
 You can certainly use it in any pasta recipe, but why not highlight its natural Asian tendencies with a bright ginger-dressed salad whose vegetables also include protein-rich edamame?
 Get the Asian Pasta Salad with Sesame Ginger Dressing recipe.

 Organic Gluten-Free Brown Rice Fusilli, $2.79 from Thrive Market

 Gluten-free pasta option #2: Brown Rice

 Try it in: Cold Thai Noodle Salad

 Palmini is the new zucchini noodle, that is, a pure vegetable that can be made to resemble a noodle without flour of any kind.
-The taste is gentle and the natural texture and bite of hearts of palm lend themselves well to linguine-shaped noodles.
+The taste is gentle and the natural texture and bite of hearts of palm lend themselves well to linguine-shaped noodles; Trader Joe’s recently debuted their own version too.
 Get the Cold Thai Noodle Salad recipe.

-Palmini Low Carb Hearts of Palm Linguine, Case of 6 for $25.64 on Amazon
+Palmini Low Carb Hearts of Palm Linguine, Case of 6 for $24.96 from Amazon